openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request_object_client_id_did.json}}

 * `verifier_attestation`: This Client Identifier Scheme allows the Verifier to authenticate using a JWT that is bound to a certain public key as defined in (#verifier_attestation_jwt).
 When the Client Identifier Scheme is `verifier_attestation`, the Client Identifier MUST equal the `sub` claim value in the Verifier attestation JWT.
 The request MUST be signed with the private key corresponding to the public key in the `cnf` claim in the Verifier attestation JWT.
 This serves as proof of possesion of this key.
 The Verifier attestation JWT MUST be added to the `jwt` JOSE Header of the request object (see (#verifier_attestation_jwt)).
 The Wallet MUST validate the signature on the Verifier attestation JWT.
 The `iss` claim value of the Verifier Attestation JWT MUST identify a party the Wallet trusts for issuing Verifier Attestation JWTs.
 If the Wallet cannot establish trust, it MUST refuse the request.
 If the issuer of the Verifier Attestation JWT adds a `redirect_uris` claim to the attestation, the Wallet MUST ensure the `redirect_uri` request parameter value exactly matches one of the `redirect_uris` claim entries.
-All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter.
+All Verifier metadata other than the public key MUST be obtained from the `client_metadata` or or the `client_metadata_uri` parameter.

 To use `client_id_scheme` values `entity_id`, `verifier_attestation`, and `did`, Verifiers MUST be confidential clients.
 This might require changes to the technical design of native apps as such apps are typically public clients.